allista/ThrottleControlledAvionics/ChanegLog.md

 _**BUT** do not delete the TCA.conf file to preserve your settings_

+* **v2.0.1**
+    * Modified optimization algorithm to work properly with engines which minThrust is not zero; Vertical Speed Factor is now also taken into account.
+    * Corrected Toolbar/AppLauncher icon switching with TCA state.
+    * When Loosing Altitude, vertical speed is still displayed.
+    * Positions of the windows are now properly saved and loaded.
+    * Fixed KSP-AVC .version file to comply with the strict JSON and to work with CKAN.

 * v2.0.0
     * Drastically **improved in-flight stability** by completely changing the way engines' limits are calculated.
 Now it is done via iterative optimization of the error function.
     * Added **smooth vertical speed control** which allows not only hovering, but also fast and agile horizontal flight; even with very unbalanced designs.